Board of Directors

 After the Millennium, in his mid-forties, he changed direction and worked extensively across the public service and not-for-profit sectors, including in local government, environment, education, health, social care, justice and prison reform.
 He was Chief Executive at the Chief Fire Officers Association under the Bain reform of the UK Fire & Rescue Service where he was advisor to the President of the ministerial sounding board, and was also Chief Executive at the National Open College Network.

-Colin was Chief Executive at the national mutual Benenden Healthcare and Hospital Group, founded in 1905 for patients suffering tuberculosis unable to meet cost of long term care, then of early influence in founding National Insurance and the NHS.
+Colin was Chief Executive at the national mutual Benenden Healthcare and Hospital Group, founded in 1905 for patients suffering tuberculosis and unable to meet cost of long term care, then of early influence in founding National Insurance and the NHS.
 As part of that role, he was a director delegate member of the Association Internationale de la Mutualité, an international umbrella organisation of not-for-profit healthcare federations procuring or providing medical coverage to around 240 million people across Europe, Latin America, Africa and the Middle East.

-He has also been external Executive Business Advisor to the Environment Agency under UK Treasury, Office of Government Commerce programme to leverage international treaty objectives for air, water and ground quality through the introduction of enabling technology.
+He has also been external Executive Business Advisor to the Environment Agency under the UK Treasury, Office of Government Commerce programme to leverage international treaty objectives for air, water and ground quality through the introduction of enabling technology.

 Colin is appointed Oxford Martin Visiting Fellow, on the Affordable Medicines research programme, University of Oxford, through support of the Structural Genomics Consortium at the Nuffield Department of Clinical Medicine.